kineticadb/kinetica-udf-api-java/README.md

 proc-api
 --------

-In the proc-api directory, run the following command in the api direcotry to create the API JAR:
+In the proc-api directory, run the following command in the api directory to create the API JAR:

 > mvn clean package